 Treatment for a PDA

 depends on the size of the PDA.
 Your child's PDA may not need treatment if it is small and is not causing symptoms.
 Your child's healthcare provider may wait to see if the PDA will close on its own.
-Your child's healthcare provider may close the PDA even if there are no symptoms to decrease the risk of infection.
+The provider may close the PDA even if your child does not have any symptoms.
+This helps decrease the risk for infection.
 Your child may need any of the following:

 - Medicine, such as heart medicine or diuretics, may be given if your infant or older child has heart failure.

 - Transcatheter duct occlusion may be used to close your child's PDA if it is small.
-During this procedure, one or more tiny coils are put into the PDA to close it.
+One or more tiny coils are put into the PDA to close it.
 This treatment is usually used for older infants and children.

 - Surgery may be needed for infants and older children if the PDA is large.

 Follow up with your child's doctor or cardiologist as directed:

 Write down your questions so you remember to ask them during your visits.